kahwee/crescendo/README.md

-Highly extensible uploader module for Yii, serves with icing 𝆒
+Highly extensible uploader for Yii, serves with icing 𝆒
 ========================================

 What is Crescendo?